 All entering students are assigned a faculty advisor.
 When students have a strong interest in an academic major, every effort is made to provide an advisor whose area of expertise matches the students' interest.
 Students are encouraged to consult with their academic advisor at least once each semester and at any time they have questions that the advisor can address or for which he or she can provide appropriate resources.
-In consultation with the appropriate department chair, students typically change advisors when they select a new major.
+When a student selects a new major, the department chair will assign an appropriate advisor.
 To select courses, students must obtain their academic advisor's approval.
 Although advisors provide guidance, it is the student's responsibility to understand academic policies and complete all requirements for a degree.
 Contact the Academic Records Office or the associate academic dean with any questions.